The Ultimate Crispy Roast Potatoes

 - Boil the potatoes in baking soda.
 I first came across this trick from a post on Serious Eats – baking soda creates an alkaline environment for the potatoes to boil in, which maximises the starch so our roast potatoes are extra crispy!

-- Swish the potatoes around your colander.
-This is SUPER important for ensuring your potatoes crisp up.
-If you look at the photos for steps 3-4 below, you’ll see the difference this step makes.
-Swishing the potatoes around maximises the surface area, and therefore the crispiness!
+- Swish the potatoes around your colander after boiling.
+This is SUPER important for ensuring your potatoes crisp up as it maximises the surface area and therefore the crispiness!

-Firstly, pre-heat the oil by adding it to a roasting tray and placing this in the oven.
+Firstly, pre-heat the oil by adding it to a roasting tray and placing it in the oven.
+Then wash, peel and slice your potatoes into golf ball-size chunks (photo 1).

 Variations on this recipe:

-These roasted potatoes are amazing alone, but if you’re looking to switch things up, try one of these ideas.
-Use a flavoured oil such as chilli oil or garlic oil to add some extra dimension to the crispy roast potatoes.
+These roasted potatoes are amazing alone, but if you’re looking to switch things up, try using a flavoured oil such as chilli oil or garlic oil to add some extra dimension to the crispy roast potatoes.

-Add some finely chopped garlic to the potatoes with the rosemary.
-You could even roast an entire bulb of garlic alongside the potatoes!
+You could also add some finely chopped garlic to the potatoes with the rosemary, or even roast an entire bulb of garlic alongside the potatoes!

 The Ultimate Crispy Roast Potatoes